ZapFile.ai

 We Just Hit 1 TB Transferred.
 Here Is How Zapfile Got Here.

 1 terabyte of files transferred through Zapfile.
-Not stored — we don't store anything.
-Transferred.
-Packets relayed, encrypted, delivered, discarded.
-1TB of data that moved from one person to another and left no permanent trace on our infrastructure.
+Encrypted in transit and at rest, delivered, then permanently deleted.
+1TB of data that moved from one person to another and left no permanent trace on our infrastructure — every file staged temporarily on Cloudflare R2 and irrevocably deleted the moment the recipient downloaded it.
 That is the number we crossed last week, and I have been thinking about it since.

 It is a real milestone.
 It is also just a number.
 What I actually want to talk about is the five months it took to get here — because the path from where we started to where we are now is not the story most people tell about growing a product.